Shop our Natursutten natural rubber dummy range above or read our comprehensive blog below.

 A standard pacifier usually has a gap where the shield and nipple come together.
 This is one of the areas where bacteria and dirt can build up which makes it hard to clean.

-In addition, the Natursutten pacifiers are made without allergy-causing substance, artificial colours, chemical softeners and hormone disturbing substances.
-This is because they are made with 100% natural rubber which is better for you, your baby and the environment.
+In addition, the Natursutten pacifiers are made without allergy-causing substances, artificial colours, chemical softeners, and hormone disturbing substances.
+This is because they are made with 100% natural rubber which is better for you, your baby, and the environment.
+We love these dummies so much that we’ve included them in our baby essentials list.

 Are natural rubber soothers safe?

 The Natursutten range is regularly tested by ConsumerLab in Denmark and is certified to EN-1400.
-This is a European Union directive for this product for safety, health and environment.
+This is a European Union directive for this product for safety, health, and the environment.

 The Natursutten natural rubber pacifier is made from 100% pure natural rubber.
 They are made from liquid rubber milk from the Hevea tree located in Malaysia.